RapidRetail/you-may-also-like/README.md

 # Project Recommendations Back-end

-> This project is intended to build a webscale backend for a pre-existing product recommendation carosel.
+> This project builds a webscale backend for a pre-existing product recommendation carosel.

 ## Related Projects